piotrsiupa/git-istash/README.md

 ```bat
 tests/windows-run.bat
 ```
-*Don't try to directly run individual test files!* They are designed to be run through the main test script and may mess up your files otherwise.
+*Don't try to directly run individual test files!*
+They are designed to be run through the main test script and may mess up your files otherwise.
+(There are safeguards but still don't try.)

 To learn more, read [`tests/README.md`](/tests/README.md) and `tests/run.sh --help`.